hvmerode/junit-pipeline/README.md

 # junit-pipeline
-Perform unit/integration testing for pipelines (Azure DevOps)
+Perform unit/integration test for pipelines (Azure DevOps)

 ## Overview ##
 This library is used to perform unit- and integration tests on (YAML) pipelines.
 At the moment, only Azure DevOps pipelines are supported.
-Development is still in an experimental phase and it may cause some issues when used but in general, it works.

 <br>

 ### How it works ###
 ***
 Assume that your application and pipeline code reside in a repository called "__myrepo__" in the Azure DevOps project "__MyApp__".
-Development on the (Java) app is straightforward.
-With the ___junit-pipeline___ libray, it becomes also possible to test the pipeline code (in this case an Azure DevOps pipeline in YAML).
+Development on the (Java) app is straightforward. \
+With the ___junit-pipeline___ libray, it becomes possible to test the YAML pipeline code.
 Testing the pipeline code is performed by JUnit tests.
 In these tests, the original pipeline code is manipulated according to your needs.
 Assume, you want to mock your deployment task to prevent something to be deployed to your AWS account.
 With a few lines, the "AWSShellScript@1" task is replaced by a script.
 Example code: